Human Insights Driven Latent Space for Different Driving Perspectives: A Unified Encoder for Efficient Multi-Task Inference: Related work

 \subsection{Monocular Depth \& Pose Estimation}

 Monocular depth estimation is a task of predicting the depth of a scene from a single 2D image.
-Unlike stereoscopic methods, which use different viewpoints as input, monocular depth estimation must infer depth from just one, making it particularly challenging.
+Unlike stereoscopic methods, which use multiple viewpoints, monocular depth estimation must infer depth from a single viewpoint, making it particularly challenging.
 Traditional methods mostly based on hand-crafted features, which can lead to inaccuracies in complex scenarios \cite{bhoi2019monocular}.
-In a first attempt using deep learning, Eigen \ea (2014) introduced a CNN-based model to predict depth maps directly from single images, achieving superior results.
+In a first attempt using deep learning, Eigen \ea introduced a CNN-based model to predict depth maps directly from single images, achieving superior results \cite{Eigen2014DepthMP}.
 However, this method requires ground truth for depth, typically obtained with expensive hardware like LiDAR, limiting its practicality.
 To overcome this, recent research has shifted to unsupervised methods that use the inherent structure of unlabeled images.
 Notably, Zhou \ea \cite{zhou2017unsupervised} and Godard \ea \cite{godard2019digging} proposed unsupervised methods which employ video sequences to simultaneously learn depth and camera motion, reducing the dependency on labeled data and adapting better to dynamic scenes.

 However, unsupervised methods often consider the assumption of a static world, which is not true in most real scenarios.
 To this end, recent advancements have intergrated flow (\eg 2D or 3D) and motion segmentation in addition to depth and pose estimation, enabling better handling of dynamic objects in the scene \cite{sun2023dynamo}.